Join the car forum and talk about all aspects of early road transport, classic cars, and vehicle restoration.

 Crumbling classics Casting an eye over online advertisements, looking at some of the restoration projects out there in need of urgent TLC.

-Daily drivers Many survivors are simply used for weekend drives to the countryside, and/or shows, but what about the die-hard enthusiast who plans to use his or her choice on a daily basis?
+Daily drivers Many survivors are simply used for weekend drives to the countryside, and/or shows, but what about the die-hard enthusiast who plans to use his or her retro car on a daily basis?
 Thoughts on the topic of choosing and maintaining a "daily driver" are given here.

 Dealing with rust For every immaculate Austin, Morris or Ford out there, several other neglected examples cling onto life with the weakest of grips, rust being the main culprit responsible for them now falling into disrepair.
 Even the best examples need looking after to prevent rust taking a hold, this article takes a look at where to find rust, and how to prevent it from forming.